-Please be advised that as of 5/22, Congress is considering changes to program provisions, such as extending the 8-week cover period and eliminating the 25% limitation on non-payroll costs.
+Please be advised that as of 6/5, legislation was enacted that will benefit PPP Borrowers (see email correspondence below).
 As such, it is advisable that Borrowers wait for further clarification before they return any funds or initiate the Forgiveness Application process.

 There are strong incentives for the Employer to not lay employees off; primarily forgiveness of the total amount of the loan (i.e., don’t ever have to be repaid).

 Any funds not used for qualified expenses will not be forgiven.
-As of 4/3/2020, the SBA guidelines indicate that unforgiven loan amounts will have a repayment term of 2 years, with an interest rate of 1%.
+As of 6/16/2020, the SBA guidelines indicate that loans issued prior to 6/5/2020 have a maturity of 2 years.
+Loans issued after June 5 have a maturity of 5 years.
+All loans have an interest rate of 1%.
 Repayments of unforgiven amounts can be deferred for 6 months.